 It will inspire the entire world.

-From a motivational perspective the issues we need to solve are huge problems that would allow a single individual to, quite literally, change the world.
+From a motivational perspective, the issues we need to solve are huge problems that would allow a single individual to, quite literally, change the world.
 This will attract the smartest minds who want to make the most outsized impact they can, which will then inspire even more people to move into these fields.
 This is the flywheel effect we need to survive as a society.
-For this reason, we believe that the most impactful thing you can do as an individual to ensure the future of humans here on the Earth is to support the colonization of Mars.
+For this reason, we believe that the most impactful thing you can do to ensure the future of humans here on Earth, is to support the colonization of Mars.

 It gives humanity a second point of failure.